-NORD gratefully John Browning, MD, FAAD, FAAP, Baylor College of Medicine, Assistant Professor of Pediatrics & Dermatology, University of Texas Health Science Center, for assistance in the preparation of this report.
+NORD gratefully John Browning, MD, FAAD, FAAP, Baylor College of Medicine, Assistant Professor of Pediatrics & Dermatology, for assistance in the preparation of this report.

 In many cases, the characteristic rash associated with pityriasis rosea is preceded by vague, nonspecific symptoms similar to those seen with a viral upper respiratory infection.
 Such symptoms can include fever, headache, stuffy nose, sore throat and fatigue.
 Sometimes there is no history of preceding illness before the rash appears.

-The rash usually lasts approximately one to three months in approximately 80 percent of cases.
+The rash usually lasts one to three months in approximately 80 percent of cases.
 Pityriasis rosea eventually goes away on its own, even without treatment, and usually does not leave any scars or permanent marks.
-People with darker skin may have residual dark spots at sites of inflammation which can last for many months before resolution.
+However, people with darker skin may have residual dark spots at sites of inflammation which can last for many months before resolution.

 Researchers believe that pityriasis rosea is caused by a viral infection.
 However, even though the disorder was first described in the medical literature in 1860, no infectious pathogen has ever been identified.